zhenkewu/zhenkewu.github.io/index.md

 **Advising**: We are recruiting motivated and hard-working people interested in Bayesian methods and computation, graphical models, causal inference, sequential decision making, reinforcement learning and large-scale health data analytics.
 If you want to get involved, please [say hi](/sayhi/).
+  - **Please consider providing relevant information via Google Form [here](https://forms.gle/zNf4aMBiE69prweU7)**.

-*Check this out and send me an email if interested in collaborating!*
+- *Check this out and send me an email if interested in collaborating!*

-[**AI in Science Postdoctoral Fellowship Program**](https://midas.umich.edu/fellows/apply-2024/#submission); The program will pay a competitive salary plus benefits.
+  - [**AI in Science Postdoctoral Fellowship Program**](https://midas.umich.edu/fellows/apply-2024/#submission); The program will pay a competitive salary plus benefits.
 Travel to funder’s AI in Science events will also be covered.

 **Working Group**: